serverless/serverless-graphql/README.md

 ```
 npm install -g serverless
 ```
-then install the GraphQL Boilerplate in the CWD by running:
+then install serverless graphql in the CWD by running:

 ```
-sls project install serverless-boilerplate-graphql
+sls project install serverless-graphql
-cd serverless-boilerplate-graphql
+cd serverless-graphql
 ```

 ### Back